Nowruz: Origin in the Iranian religions

-Achaemenian period
+Achaemenid period

-Although the word Nowruz is not recorded in Achaemenian inscriptions, there is a detailed account by Xenophon of a Nowruz celebration taking place in Persepolis and the continuity of this festival in the Achaemenid tradition.
+Although the word Nowruz is not recorded in Achaemenid inscriptions, there is a detailed account by Xenophon of a Nowruz celebration taking place in Persepolis and the continuity of this festival in the Achaemenid tradition.
 Nowruz was an important day during the Achaemenid Empire (c.
 550–330 BC).
 Kings of the different Achaemenid nations would bring gifts to the King of Kings.
 The significance of the ceremony was such that King Cambyses II's appointment as the king of Babylon was legitimized only after his participation in the referred annual Achaemenid festival.

+Celebrations at Persepolis

 It has been suggested that the famous Persepolis complex, or at least the palace of Apadana and the Hundred Columns Hall, were built for the specific purpose of celebrating a feast related to Nowruz.

+Iranian and Jewish calendars

-In 539 BCE, the Jews came under Iranian rule, thus exposing both groups to each other's customs.
+In 539 BC, the Jews came under Iranian rule, thus exposing both groups to each other's customs.
 According to the Encyclopædia Britannica, the story of Purim as told in the Book of Esther is adapted from an Iranian novella about the shrewdness of harem queens, suggesting that Purim may be an adoption of Iranian New Year.
 A specific novella is not identified and Encyclopedia Britannica itself notes that "no Jewish texts of this genre from the Persian period are extant, so these new elements can be recognized only inferentially."
 Purim is celebrated the 14 of Adar, usually within a month before Nowruz (as the date of Purim is set according to the Jewish calendar, which is lunisolar), while Nowruz occurs at the spring equinox.
 It is possible that the Jews and Iranians of the time may have shared or adopted similar customs for these holidays.
 The Lunar new year of the Middle East occurs on 1 Nisan, the new moon of the first month of spring, which usually falls within a few weeks of Nowruz.

+Legacy in Persian literature

+In his Shahnameh, the tenth-century poet Ferdowsi narrates a fictional account of Darius III's death, where an injured Darius, with his head cradled on Alexander the Great’s thigh, asks Alexander to wed Roxana, so their children might uphold Nowruz and keep the flame of Zoroaster burning: